JasonXShi/Ludobots/README.md

 Sim Count: 50,000+

 I ran 10 simulations with 500 generations and 10 population size.
 The fitness graphs for these simulations are here: https://docs.google.com/document/d/1Qr4omJ0T2rvjbqmTKlFaEyeMHZjNmgNE3qevkng9Hv0/edit?usp=sharing
 Each simulation with 500 generations and 10 population size took me around 20 minutes to complete.
+I've included some cool robots in the cool_robots folder (you can run these by loading the body[#].urdf and brain[#].nndf files and simulating them.

 Laws of Physics Are Obeyed: Body is randomly generated and obeys all the laws of physics.
 Mutation is also random.